NikFBail/Mason-Nik-but-not-practicum/README.md

-# Instructions to Run Code
+# How to Run our Code
+- All inputs must be one line (a.k.a. one string)